intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_fpga_device_selector.md

 # FPGA selector

-Intel FPGA users can use header file: `#include<sycl/ext/intel/fpga_device_selector.hpp>` to simplify their code when they want to specify FPGA hardware device or FPGA emulation device.
+Intel FPGA users can use header file: `#include<sycl/ext/intel/fpga_device_selector.hpp>` to simplify their code when they want to specify FPGA hardware device, FPGA simulator device or FPGA emulation device.

 ## Implementation